MaxMelcher/mevitco.profile.runtime/README.md

 After deployment (~30 seconds).
 Afterwards the container will be automatically downloaded and provisioned (~60 seconds).

-It will be available at https://[yourname].azurewebsites.net
+It will be available at https://[Profile Name].azurewebsites.net (replace the Profile Name with the name you provided during provisioning).

 Afterwards you can configure the solution: [https://profile.mevitco.de/installation](https://profile.mevitco.de/installation)